RohanMahajan707/laravel-react-coding-challenge/README.md

 You can register first

-**Please fill out mail credentials under .env as it does involves mail sending**
+**Please fill out mail credentials under .env as this application involves mail sending under Referrals section**

 Please let me know if you have any questions, Thanks